mz44zhang/mz44zhang.github.io/_pages/cv.md

 * B.A. in Journalism, Tsinghua University, 2018
 * M.Phil. in Communication, Chinese University of Hong Kong, 2020
 * Ph.D in Communication, University of Illinois Urbana Champaign, 2025 (expected)
+* Master of Computer Science, University of Illinois Urbana Champaign, 2024 (expected)

 Work experience
 ======
+* Fall 2023 - Spring 2024: Statistics, Data, and Survey Research Consultant
+  * Center for Innovation in Teaching and Learning (CITL), University of Illinois Urbana Champaign

 * Spring 2023: Instructor
   * Department of Advertising, University of Illinois Urbana Champaign
   * JOUR 480: Social Media Analytics